samaea/virtual-assistant-workshop/README.md

       ![Botskills Connect](https://raw.githubusercontent.com/samaea/virtual-assistant-workshop/master/images/botskills-connect.png)

- The template created an Azure service called QnA-Maker that helps to easily insert "Frequently Asked Questions" websites or files for the bot to make use of and be able to give appropriate answers to questions that are stated in these documents.
+The template created an [**Azure service called QnA-Maker**](https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/overview/overview) that helps to easily insert "Frequently Asked Questions" websites or files for the bot to make use of and be able to give appropriate answers to questions that are stated in these documents.
 The FaQ files are populated into the QnA-Maker so-called knowledge base.

-You will now update the knowledge base with our Microsoft Ready FaQs stated in a Word document.
+You will now update the knowledge base with our Microsoft Ready FaQs stated in a Word document:

-On the GitHub guide you are currently working with, scroll up until you can see the directory and **find the "files" section**.
-In there, you will find the **word document "MicrosoftReady_FaQ"**.
+1. On the GitHub guide you are currently working with, scroll up until you find the file **Microsoft Ready FaQ**.
 Save this file to your desktop.

 Screenshot

-Navigate in a web browser to **www.qnamaker.ai and sign in with your lab credentials**.
+2. Navigate in a web browser to **www.qnamaker.ai and sign in with your lab credentials**.
 You will find 2 knowledgebases: "faq" and "chitchat" already created by the template. **Open the faq and navigate to "settings" on the top right pane**.

 Screenshot